Ayush-Patel-56/Ping-Pong-Game/README.md

 # Ping-Pong-Game
-This Game is created using HTML
+This Game is created using HTML and Javascript